 This was after controlling for age, smoking status, BMI, and lifetime sun exposure.

 Those eating less than 1 serving of green and yellow vegetables per day averaged a 3 on the Daniell wrinkling scale (see right).
-This score was higher than the average from participants eating 2 or more servings a day of green and yellow vegetables (they scored a 2).

 In a study on the effects of green tea, it was found that consuming green tea polyphenols (an antioxidant) for 12 weeks increased blood flow and oxygen delivery to the skin.
 It also decreased skin “roughness” and “scaling” and protected against harmful UV radiation to the skin.